-SPM12b, released 21 December 2012, is a beta version of a major update to the SPM software, containing substantial theoretical, algorithmic, structural and interface enhancements over previous versions.
+SPM12, first released 1st October 2014 and last updated 13th January 2020, is a major update to the SPM software, containing substantial theoretical, algorithmic, structural and interface enhancements over previous versions.

-The software is available for download after completing a brief registration form.
+The software is available after completing a brief Download Form.

 See the System Requirements page for a list of suitable platforms to run MATLAB and the Platform Roadmap for the correspondance between MATLAB versions and supported platforms.